 We booked it the day before (box 14 down at the harbour), and picked it up at 0830 the following day.
 The boat man explained everything before taking us out of the harbour on our own boat and leaving us.
 We had the boat until 1730 and petrol is on top of the cost of hiring.
 This is the only way to visit most of the beaches around the area and really shouldn’t be missed.
 We paid €120 for the boat and €30 for the fuel.

 Top tip: one restaurant we highly recommend is Due’Pi.
 Great food, amazing service and lovely setting.
 Also, they have cats which I’m always a sucker for, even if they do shew them away.

 Spiaggia di Marina di Orosei

 We drove to Spiaggia di Marina di Orosei each day which is about a 40 minute drive from Cala Gonone.
-The drive is beautiful, along narrow and winding roads, past a rock quarry and small town where you can pick up supplies.
-I highly recommend taking the mountain pass on the way back into Cala Gonone, the roads are tiny but views most certainly make up for it.
+The drive is passes beautiful narrow winding roads, past a rock quarry and small town where you can pick up supplies.
+I highly recommend taking the mountain pass on the way back into Cala Gonone.
+The roads are tiny but views most certainly make up for it.

 Once you hit the beach, you have two choices.
 Park up and stay nearby to the cafe for drinks and snacks, or turn right and drive all the way to the end towards Spiaggia di Su Barone.
 Once you come to the jetty, park the car and walk across the wooden bridge to the quieter side of the beach.
 You’ll find fewer people and if you want to strip off you can.

 On the whole, we enjoyed Sardinia more than expected and were pleased to have split our time.
-Seeing the countryside where life appears to have stood still, as well as the stunning beaches was the perfect introduction to the island, and a great way to spend eight days.
+Seeing the countryside where life appears to have stood still, and stunning beaches was the perfect introduction to the island.
+A great way to spend eight days.